A deductible is the amount of money you pay out of pocket before your insurance coverage kicks in.

-Do deductibles apply to all types of policies?
+Do deductibles in insurance apply to all types of policies?

 How does an insurance deductible work?

-When you suffer a loss, such as damage to your business vehicle from an accident, your insurer’s claims adjuster will investigate the incident.
+When you suffer a loss, such as damage to your business vehicle from an accident, an insurance adjuster will investigate the incident.
 Part of that process involves determining how much it will cost to fix the damaged car.

 Here’s where your deductible enters the picture.
 If the adjuster’s damage estimate was $5,000 and your commercial auto insurance policy has a $500 deductible, then you will pay the first $500 of the claim and your insurer will pay the balance of $4,500.